-New for 2012: Here’s a quick DIY I saw on my local news (tv) using an empty jar, orange juice and a bit of jam (you’ll find the soda pop bottle versions I published previously underneath):
+Here’s a quick DIY I saw on my local news (tv) using an empty jar, orange juice and a bit of jam:

-- Punch a hole into the jar lid that’s about as wide in diameter as the base of your pinky finger (you want the wasps to crawl in but not be able to fly out easily).
+- Punch a hole into the jar lid that’s about as wide in diameter as the base of your pinky finger (you want the critters to have room to crawl in but not be able to fly out).

-- Fill jar about 1/2 full with orange juice (can also use orange soda or some sweet & fruity smelling liquid).
+- Pour OJ into the jar until it’s about half full (orange soda or some sweet & fruity smelling liquid will also work).